topostaro/EllipticGenus/README.md

 - homogeneous_space

     This module provides various functions which compute the integrations of equivariant cohomology classes on homogeneous spaces and complete intersections of them.
-For example, there are functions for computation of Euler characteristic of equivariant vector bundles and for computation of Chern numbers of such varieties.
+For example, there are functions for computation of Euler characteristic of equivariant vector bundles and for computation of Chern numbers of such manifolds.

     - parabolic.py